seattlehomebrew/seattlehomebrew.github.io/_posts/2013-07-15-backyard-pale-2012-harvest-brew-day.md

 ---
 <img class="alignleft" style="width:368px;" src="http://seattlehomebrew.com/wp-content/uploads/2013/07/1016904_10102192219401648_765203798_n1.jpg" />

-This is a late brew using last year&#8217;s (2012) hop harvest.
+This is a late brew using last year's (2012) hop harvest.

 We followed the same recipe as the [2011 Harvest Backyard Pale](/2012/02/backyard-pale-2011-harvest-brewday/), but with a different hop breakdown.
-I didn&#8217;t write down which yeast we used last time, so I got one package of American Ale yeast for this batch.
+I didn't write down which yeast we used last time, so I got one package of American Ale yeast for this batch.

 <!--more-->